toddwmac/gemini-newcomer-site/DEPLOYMENT_CHECKLIST.md

 ## 3. Local Build & Verification

-Before pushing to GitHub, ensure your project builds correctly as a static site locally.
+Before pushing to GitHub, ensure your project is built locally with all assets compiled.

 ### **3.1.
 Install Dependencies**